-- In the case of a disposal of shares in or securities of a company, or of an interest in such shares or securities, either of the conditions in TCGA92/S169I(6) & (7) is met - TCGA92/S169I(5).
-The conditions are:
+- In the case of a disposal of shares in or securities of a company, or of an interest in such shares or securities, either Condition A or Condition B in TCGA92/S169I(6) & (7) is met - TCGA92/S169I(5).
+These conditions are as follows:

-Condition A, that throughout the period of a year immediately preceding the disposal- TCGA92/S169I(6):
+Condition A, that throughout the period of one year immediately preceding the disposal- TCGA92/S169I(6):

 * the company was the individual’s “personal company” - see CG64050, and * the company was a trading company or the holding company of a trading group - see CG64060, and * the individual was an officer or employee of the company or of one or more companies that are members of the group - see CG64110.

 Condition B, that where the company has, within the three years immediately preceding the disposal, ceased to be either a trading company or a member of a trading group, relief is available if Condition A above was satisfied throughout the period of one year immediately preceding that cessation - TCGA92/S169I(7).
 This does not necessarily mean that the trade ceases but rather that the company no longer meets the definition.
 This does not apply where the company ceases to be a trading company but becomes a member of a trading group, or vice versa.

 Condition A can be satisfied if throughout part of the period of one year the company was a trading company and throughout the remainder of the period was the holding company of a trading group.